If you as a truck driver were attacked, would you have the self defense products and techniques at your disposal to

 That being said, there are certain sprays like pepper spray that are intended for self defense and make excellent personal security and home security devices.

-One professional driver we know carries a spray canister of pepper spray in a keychain holster, as shown on the left.
+One professional driver we know carries a spray canister of pepper spray in a keychain holster, as shown here.

 This particular pepper spray was acquired at a flea market in Georgia where no identification was required to conduct the transaction and cash was perfectly acceptable as a payment method.

 The trucker ended up buying four canisters of the concentration that law enforcement uses.

 The driver showed us one of his unopened packages of Cheetah pepper spray.